yasgui-with-rosemary/app/README.md

 <img src="img/rosemary-logo-v1.png" alt="rosemary logo" height="250">
 </div>

-> What if developers could use [Linked Data](https://www.w3.org/DesignIssues/LinkedData) like they would any [RESTful API](https://www.geeksforgeeks.org/rest-api-introduction/), no Linked Data or [SPARQL](https://sparql.dev/) knowledge needed?
-Now they can!
+> What if developers and researchers could interact with [Linked Data](https://www.w3.org/DesignIssues/LinkedData) in their applications and analyses as they would any [RESTful API](https://www.geeksforgeeks.org/rest-api-introduction/), no Linked Data or [SPARQL](https://sparql.dev/) knowledge required?

 [Rosemary](http://github.com/yasgui-with-rosemary/app) is a plugin for [Yasgui](https://yasgui.triply.cc/) facilitating creation of SPARQL queries without requiring knowledge of SPARQL.